Import and export Store listings

-None of the info from your .csv file will be saved in Dev Center until all of the errors in your file have been resolved, even for fields without errors.
-Once you have imported a .csv file that has no errors, the listing info you’ve provided will be saved in Dev Center, and will be used for that submission.
+None of the info from your .csv file will be saved in Partner Center until all of the errors in your file have been resolved, even for fields without errors.
+Once you have imported a .csv file that has no errors, the listing info you’ve provided will be saved in Partner Center, and will be used for that submission.

-You can continue to make updates to your listings either by importing another updated .csv file, or by making changes directly in Dev Center.
+You can continue to make updates to your listings either by importing another updated .csv file, or by making changes directly in Partner Center.